getpelican/pelican/docs/plugins.rst

 The `minify` plugin compresses all of Pelican's HTML output.
 This can be used to obfuscate HTML and reduce filesize.

+In order to use this plugin, you must first install the ``django-htmlmin`` package.

 HTML tags for reStructuredText
 ------------------------------